mcontrerassc/candidate_matrices/README.md

     bash a_schmillion_run.sh

 Each individual run will log its output to a `logs/` directory, and its result JSONL will be stored in `outputs/best/`.
-The chef also stores the best partition from every run in a dictionary `outputs/best/chef_results.jsonl.`
+The chef also stores the best partition from each run in a dictionary, which it stores as a line of `outputs/best/chef_results.jsonl.`

 There are viz functions to visualize all of these output formats in `src/viz.py`